We’re going back to the basics again. Not a rusk, but the pita bread.

 1. combine the water, yeast & honey in a bowl & set aside for 10 minutes to allow the yeast to froth up & activate.

 2. in a large bowl combine the oat flour, buckwheat flour, white flour blend, salt & xanthan gum.
 Mix to combine & create a well in the centre.
 Pour the yeast mixture into the well & begin to mix the wet into the dry.
-Knead the dough to combine all the ingredients thoroughly until it is a smooth ball that is not too sticky.
+Knead the dough to combine all the ingredients thoroughly until it is a smooth ball that will be quite sticky (if you have a machine with a dough hook, it will be easier to use that).
 Coat lightly with oil, leave in the bowl, cover & let rise for 3 hours.

-4. roll out your balls of dough into discs about 13 to 15cm (5 to 6 inches) wide.
+4. coat your hands with more flour & then flatten out your balls of dough into discs about 13 to 15cm (5 to 6 inches) wide using your fingertips.
 Make sure they are approx. 0.25 inches thick, too thin & they wont puff up properly.
 Allow to rise for a further 20 minutes after they’ve been rolled out.
-Preheat the oven to 260°C (500ºF) make sure to preheat your baking trays as well.
+Preheat the oven to 260°C (500ºF) make sure to preheat your baking trays as well (a pizza stone works really well to bake them on).

 5. bake on the bottom rack for 4 minutes or until the dough puffs up, turn the discs over & then bake for another 2 minutes.
 Allow to cool.